/ Overview

 This project established a stronger digital foundation for travel concession applications as Victoria shifted to an account-based ticketing model.

-My contribution helped move the service from fragmented, manual processes towards a more cohesive and scalable experience.
-By connecting research, taskflows, responsive UI, and testing, I helped shape a platform that clarified eligibility, reduced process complexity, and better supported applicants, assessors, and internal staff.
+The work helped move the service from fragmented, manual processes towards a more cohesive and scalable experience.
+By connecting research, taskflows, responsive UI, and usability testing, I helped shape a platform that clarified eligibility, reduced process complexity, and better supported applicants, assessors, and internal staff.

 Travel Concession Platform